Establishing standards of practice for endoscopic sleeve gastroplasty: a global expert consensus using a modified Delphi method.

 abstract

-BACKGROUND AND AIMS: Endoscopic sleeve gastroplasty (ESG) is a minimally invasive obesity treatment with established efficacy and safety.
+BACKGROUND AND AIMS: Endoscopic sleeve gastroplasty (ESG) is a minimally invasive treatment for obesity with established efficacy and safety.
 However, procedural techniques vary.
-This study aimed to develop a standardized ESG approach.
+In this study, our aim was to develop a standardized ESG approach.
 METHODS: A modified Delphi method was used to define key ESG steps.
-Global ESG experts (≥300 procedures) participated in three survey rounds.
+Global ESG experts (≥300 procedures) participated in 3 survey rounds.
 Items with ≥70% agreement were included, and those with <70% consensus were discussed.
 Only items with unanimous final agreement were retained.
 RESULTS: Six experts participated.
 The final list of key ESG steps included 27 statements: 6 on cognitive skills (100% consensus) and 21 on technical skills (all with high consensus).
-The latter covered diagnostic endoscopy/pre-suturing steps (97%), fundamental suturing steps (100%), and suture patterns (97%).
-Key procedural elements with highest consensus included starting at the incisura, using at least six sutures, and avoiding the fundus.
-CONCLUSION: This expert consensus provides step-by-step guidance for safe and effective performance of ESG.
+The latter covered diagnostic endoscopy and presuturing steps (97%), fundamental suturing steps (100%), and suture patterns (97%).
+Key procedural elements with the highest consensus included starting at the incisura, using at least 6 sutures, and avoiding the fundus.
+CONCLUSIONS: This expert consensus provides step-by-step guidance for safe and effective performance of ESG.